 The 3Doodler pen is a 3D printing pen with which you can draw your own objects and make them come to life.
 It creates plastic wires by burning the plastics and its results have been sensational so far.
-One artist have been using the pen to create a special artwork for the Tour de France and another artist created a headdress that reflects the states of one’s brain.
-But did you know you can also create clothes with this pen?
+One artist have been using the pen to create a special artwork for the Tour de France.
+But did you know you can also create fashion with this pen?
 Origami artist Kade Chan can tell you everything about it, as he created a high heel shoe using the 3Doodler pen.

 Strikingly, he didn’t start the project by 3D scanning a foot and turning the scan into a 3D model, a method often used by 3D printing clothes artists.
 What he did was starting with an existing high heel shoe, which he adapted a little; he erased the sides and solely kept the soles.
 After that, he used the 3Doodler pen to create a nice looking pattern around the shoe, which functions as the structures of the shoe and gives it its fashionable look.

 But that’s not just it.
 The sole problem with high heel shoes is that they are pretty bad for your feet.
 Every time the wearer steps on the ground, a shock has to be absorbed by the feet, and the shock impact is absorbed by the spine.
 Chan therefore designed a different heel; he used a metal spring inside the heels, and he used 3Doodler technology to create custom high heels according to one’s shape.
 In other words: these shoes aren’t bad for your feet, says the maker.